spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 # Package `obst_avoid` {#obst_avoid}

 This is a package which was generated throughout the fall semester 2017 at ETH Zurich and implements an obstacle detection and avoidance behaviour, whereas the obstacles are namely yellow duckies and orange cones.
+The structure of the readme is as follows:

+For simply getting the code to run you simply have to follow the instructions given in the first two sections (Prerequisites(#Prerequiites) and Standart code usage).

+If the instructions in the first two sections do not work properly you can read up in the third section (Troubleshooting) how to reslove potential and well known conflicts

+If you want to understand the whole package more thoroughly and eventually use it as a basis for imprpvements feel free to read the last section of this Readme (Thorough code and package description) which gives more detail on all the functionality provided by the package

-## Prerequisites
+## [Prerequisites]

 In order to being able to use the package it is necessary to install AN ADDITIONAL LIBRARY: